- Using SafetyCulture

 By giving access to templates, you determine which users and groups are able to conduct inspections using them.
 You can also give varying levels of access to allow users to edit templates, and archive or delete them in your organization.

 Inspection access rules can also be configured to allow users to view, edit, or delete individual inspections other users in their organization have created using a particular template.
-View template and inspection access via the web app.

 Training

-Access to courses comes in two parts: Editing and assigning.
+Access to courses comes in two parts: editing and assigning.
 By default, each course you create is only available to you for editing.
 You can share a course with other team members so they can collaborate with you in editing your training content.

 Once a course is ready to go, you need to assign the course to your team members for them to access and take it as training.